 Living with a family member or loved one that is suffering from dementia or Alzheimer’s is not an easy feat, especially if you are the one doing most of the caretaking.
-Even if your loved one is living at a Memory Care community, their changing needs and concerns can bring up a lot of uncertainty.
+Even if your loved one is living in a memory care community, their changing needs and concerns can bring up a lot of uncertainty.
 You will always want what is best for your loved one.
-Transitioning to a Memory Care community is the first big step to understanding your loved one’s needs.
-These communities are specially designed to provide high quality Alzheimer’s care.
+Transitioning to a memory care community is the first big step to understanding your loved one’s needs.
+These communities are specially designed to provide high-quality Alzheimer’s care.

 Alzheimer’s can Bring Out Aggressive Actions